ck-muc/microsoft-365-docs/microsoft-365/enterprise/ms-cloud-germany-transition.md

 > [!NOTE]
 > This article only applies to eligible Microsoft Cloud Deutschland customers.
+> Microsoft Cloud Deutschland is referred to as MCD.

 In August 2018, Microsoft announced our intention to deliver the complete Microsoft cloud – Azure, Office 365, Dynamics 365, and Power Platform – from new cloud regions in Germany to better enable the digital transformation of our customers.
 In August 2019, we announced we are now in the process of opening of the new cloud regions in Germany.
 We have since announced the availability of Azure, Office 365, Dynamics 365, and Power Platform.